microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationPasswordCredential.md

 This command creates new password credential for specified application.

+- `-ObjectId` Specifies the ID of a user.

 ### Example 2: Create a password credential using CustomKeyIdentifier parameter

 ```powershell